NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/execute.md

 ## Exploring the Solution

-Once a Simulation is executed and the results are stored via `results = read_results(sim)`, the following functions can be used to explore the Simulation
+Once a Simulation is executed and the results are stored via `results = read_results(sim)`, the following functions can be used to explore the Simulation solution:

 ### Show initial conditions